 - Customers with paid Intel® Software Development Products with current active support are eligible for Priority Support.
 You need to register your product on the Intel® Registration Center to receive Priority Support.
 We also encourage customers to visit our user forums for support with related issues, such as programming practices and discussions with other users.

 Customers with free licenses such as student, educator, open source contributor, or Intel® Performance Libraries do not qualify for Priority Support.
 You may seek technical support from Intel community user forums that are followed by expert users.
 Products with Priority Support may be purchased directly from the Intel® Web Store or from our resellers.

-Getting started (registration, download, licensing, installation) questions only may be submitted, regardless whether you have active Priority Support or not.
+Get started questions (registration, sign up, download, licensing, or installation) may be submitted whether you have active Priority Support or not.

 - I have Priority Support.
 Where do I submit support tickets?